akshayDev17/ml-pipeline/self/README.md

   - This involves aggregating statistics from distributed applications to produce centralized feeds of operational data.
   - <font color="red">find practical example or chug this out !!!</font>
 - **Log Aggregation Solution** −
-  - Kafka can be used across an  organization to collect logs from multiple services and make them  available in a standard format to multiple con-sumers.
+  - Kafka can be used across an  organization to collect logs from multiple services and make them  available in a standard format to multiple consumers.